rober12345/k-nearest-neighbors-project-tutorial/README.md

 **Step 6:**

-As you can see there are some columns with json format.
+As you can see, there are some columns in json format.
 With the following code, you can view what genres are included in the first row.

 ```py
 movies.iloc[0].genres